 One model “does” church in a way that attracts non-Christians.
 They call it “seeker friendly”.
 The sermons are almost always gospel messages.
 They are sweet and nice and not confrontational.

 But church is for Christians.
 (By definition – church is the body of believers.
 A non-Christian cannot be part of a church).
 Why have we made it for non-Christians?
 And how are the Christians going to grow if they are fed the milk of the gospel over and over every week?

 The other model does church in a way that builds up the Christians.
 It’s about depth.
 The sermons are challenging and sometimes even uncomfortable.
 But they help us grow.
 Non-Christians are welcome, but the meeting is not about them, and it’s not specifically for them.

 I love evangelists.
-But I’m not one and I’m very happy to stay that way.
-In almost 30 years of being a Christian I’ve only helped a couple of people become Christians.
+But I’m not one, and I’m very happy to stay that way.
+In over 30 years of being a Christian I’ve only helped a couple of people become Christians.
 But I fully believe that I have done the work God intended for me.

 The attractional church model puts a lot of pressure on everyone to become evangelists and feeds our guilt if we’re not one.

-But that model is flawed in many ways, and the missional, “body of Christ” model will liberate us to be who we are meant to be in Jesus, and it will transform the church back into the real “hands and feet of Christ” that it was when it began 2000 years ago.
+But that model is flawed in many ways, and the missional, “body of Christ” model will liberate us to be who we are meant to be in Yeshua, and it will transform the church back into the real “hands and feet of Christ” that it was when it began 2,000 years ago.